Viborg Cathedral: Bishops in Viborg

 Viborg Cathedral has been the seat of a bishop since 1065 when Jutland was divided into three dioceses, one being the Diocese of Viborg, created from the older Diocese of Ribe in southern Jutland.
 While nothing is known of the first church in Viborg, it can be supposed that it was a small timber church with a short nave and choir.
 No remains of such a building have been found.
 But if it follows the pattern of other cathedrals in Denmark, it would be on or near the site of the present structure.
 A stone cathedral was built on the present site and part of its foundations can still be seen in the crypt of the modern cathedral.
 In 1080 King Canute IV gave several farms to the diocese to fund the bishopric and chapter.

-The second cathedral dedicated to St Mary and later called, "Our Lady Cathedral" (Vor Frue Domkirke) was begun about 1130 on the site of a wooden church which was built in Viking times by Bishop Eskild.
-Eskild was murdered before the altar of St. Margaret's church, now Asmild Church (Asmild Kirke) on the orders of Erik Emune who was in rebellion against King Niels in 1133.
+The second cathedral dedicated to St Mary and later called "Our Lady Cathedral" (Vor Frue Domkirke) was begun about 1130 on the site of a wooden church which was built in Viking times by Bishop Eskild.
+Eskild was murdered before the altar of St. Margaret's church, now Asmild Church (Asmild Kirke), on the orders of Erik Emune, who was in rebellion against King Niels in 1133.
 The men who slaughtered bishop Eskild were never brought to justice.
 The cathedral was built of Danish granite and sandstone in Romanesque style with half-rounded arches supporting a flat timber ceiling.
-The church consisted of a long nave, two side aisles, and short, stubby transepts, and a choir with a rounded apse.
+The church consisted of a long nave, two side aisles, short, stubby transepts, and a choir with a rounded apse.
 Two towers flanked the main entrance with tall, slim spires.